WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 byways are re-established if they fail unexpectedly.

-## Retrieving Call List

-A client MAY initiate a GET request against the /calls resource in the TG.
-The server MUST return a body with the list of all calls which currently exist on the server.
-This is just a list of call URI.
-This is useful for a client which restarts and wishes to rebuild its view of call state.

 ## Graceful Call Migration

 A server MAY initiate a call migration at any time for a specific